Skip to Content

 The Jade plant is native to South Africa, a country characterized by hot weather all year through, and this is probably why Jade plants love sunlight, which means that the more access to sunlight your plant has, the better the process of growth and development.

 While Jade plants can adapt quickly to changing sunlight conditions, rapid lighting conditions might affect the plant’s growth.
-The ideal spot for growing your jade plants is a bright area, and however, this spot should also consider several factors as outlined below.
+The ideal spot for growing your jade plants is a bright area.
+However, this spot should also consider several factors outlined below.

 What is the Right Amount of Sun Exposure?